mkkr2000/STEPIN-Project/1_Requirements/Readme.md

 # Where:

-•	This problem is surfaced in chess game in all states of India .
+•	This problem is surfaced in chess game in all 8*8=64 parameters .

 # How: